-The key, however, is not to produce an exceptional final piece and a superb sketchbook, it is to make them both absolutely brilliant and (most importantly) link together.
+The key, however, is not to produce an exceptional final piece and a separately superb sketchbook, it is to make them both absolutely brilliant and (most importantly) for them to link together.

 As you will see below, the ideas, images, texts, and experiments that you display in your sketchbook should all be stepping stones towards your final art piece.
 It's all about the journey, not just where you're headed!

-As such, in this article, we will look at how you can gain those top marks by making your portfolio and final piece work together.
+As such, in this article, we will look at how you can gain those top marks by making your portfolio and final piece tie together.

 During your time as a GCSE Art student, you will be given a very good grounding and a general introduction to the subject of Art and will be given the opportunity to choose from a range of options.

 Below, we have provided some detail on the subtopics available to you in the Art classroom.